AlexVasegaard/EOS/README.md

 - capacity_limit = 1000000, %in mega byte
 - satellite_swath = 3600, &swath of satellite images
-- map_generation = True %whether a visualisation should be generated
+- map_generation = True %whether a visualisation should be generated Note, the scenarios consist of requests with stereo, strip requirements, which is modeled by the constraints.
+For a request to be considered we have defined certain thresholds, namely a maximum cloud coverage of 50 pct,

 AND outputs the following:
  - multi_sat_data.LPP is the Linear programming problem Ax<=b where LPP contains: